dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 would be needed or wanted could be *known*, at least given multifarious methods for influencing it's adoption and rate of expansion.
-So, it's a good guess, combined with an understanding of how to turn that guess into reality and adjust the plans as needed along the course of 250 years. *IF* this is what happened, kudos to the founders.
+So, it's a good guess, combined with an understanding of how to turn that guess into reality, adjusting the plans as needed along the course of 250 years. *IF* this is what happened, kudos to our founders.
 That is impressive!

 #### I Keep Saying "Emulation of Ancient Thought Confers Penultimate Metacognition" and Even If I'm Wrong, I'm Smarter For The Thought Experiment

-Honestly, even though this sounds a little crazy and is not provable, if I'm correct about all this -- which I know a few things about America that Senators and Presidents don't even know.
+Honestly, even though this sounds a little crazy and is not provable, if I'm correct about all this, then I know a few things about America that Senators and Presidents don't even know.
 If this was the way American history and finance was planned to unfold, it was kept secret for a reason.
 However, what is certain is that empires rise and fall much faster in the modern era.
 The founders would undoubtedly realize this trend: that, were America to become an empire, because of acceleration in population growth, it's lifespan would be somewhat shorter than that of the British Empire.
 A new empire at this point in history would last less than 40 years, if it weren't for the